 🔷Ensure women, families, and providers can access safe, legal, evidence-based care.

-Teachers deserve respect, resources, and a voice in the decisions that affect their students.
+Teachers deserve respect, resources, and a voice in the decisions that affect their classrooms.
 Parents deserve confidence that their children are safe, supported, and receiving a quality education.
-Students deserve every chance to succeed, no matter their zip code or background.
+Students deserve the chance to succeed without being buried in debt simply for pursuing their goals.

 Joe strongly opposes efforts by Donald Trump and his allies to dismantle the Department of Education, weaken public schools, and shift resources away from students and teachers.
 Young Kim and Ken Calvert have backed this agenda and supported proposals that threaten federal support for special education, school nutrition, classroom resources, and teacher training.
-Joe will stand with educators, not political interests that undermine them.
+Joe will stand with educators, students, and working families.

-As a member of the California Workforce Development Board, Joe helped shape programs that prepare young people and adults for high-quality jobs in growing industries.
-He believes academic success and career opportunity go hand in hand, and that students should have real choices that match their goals and talents.
+As a member of the California Workforce Development Board, Joe helped shape programs that prepare young people and adult workers for high-quality jobs in growing industries.
+He believes the country must invest equally in college pathways and skilled-trade training so students can pursue the future that fits their talents, not just the one they can afford.

 🔷Increase federal funding for public schools so districts can hire and retain qualified teachers and support staff;